A family is in a severe auto accident that changes lives.

 Then it started to rain and the road was just two narrow lanes.
 Danny was driving very slowly, cursing at himself for not buying wiper blades when he bought oil.
 They needed a new car, all the seals were leaking on one with over 150,000 miles on it.

 As visibility got worse, he pulled off the road with his hazard lights on.
 The boys were hungry and bored.
 Alex was excited about kindergarten so they talked about that.
 Mike was upset because club meetings would only be on weekends in the neat tree house Danny had built with Mike.
-No more all day trips to the beach to build sandcastles.
+No more all day trips to the beach to build sandcastles and swim.

 Sarah's mind was on her secret.
 She had taken a pregnancy test right before the vacation and it was positive.
 Oh, she prayed for a little girl, ribbons and curls, and to use her dusty sewing machine to make dainty dresses.